 The MRI results threw around words like pre-arthritis, femoral acetabular impingement, and edema possibly caused by pregnancy.
 It was time to schedule an appointment with the doctor.

 When I met with the doctor, 6 months of physical therapy and yoga paid off.
 I was able to describe my symptoms with enough detail that he could replicate my problems in unexpected ways no one else had.
-After about 5 minutes of consultation, he pulled up my mri, pointed at my edema, explained the picture, and told me that while I did in fact have a cam lesion and femoral acetabular impingement, I was apparently part of the 10% of the population that doesn’t actually have any problems from that per se.
+After about 5 minutes of consultation, he pulled up my MRI, pointed at my edema, explained the picture, and told me that while I did, in fact, have a cam lesion and femoral acetabular impingement, I was apparently part of the 10% of the population that doesn’t actually have any difficulties from that per se.
 I have spectacular range of motion in my hip; by some definitions I’m hypermobile… Which is weird for someone with my bone structure, and is how I’m able to do a full butterfly in yoga even when I’m not stretched, much to the surprise of my dancer friends.

 In the end, the doctor told me that I had three options: I could wear a belly brace, which might help, but I knew from when I was pregnant that it would be uncomfortable.
-I could get a cortisol shot which can predispose you to arthritis in joints that articulate, if you get one in one of those joints, such as your hands or your hips, but isn’t really a problem with your pubic bones, which only really matter when you’re giving birth.
+I could get a cortisol shot which can predispose you to arthritis in joints that articulate, if you get one in one of those joints, such as your hands or your hips, but isn’t really an issue with your pubic bones, which only really matter when you’re giving birth.
 If that didn’t work (and he was pretty confident that it either would or it wouldn’t and I would know after two days or so), he could try fusing the bones together.
 When asked if that might cause complications for pregnancy down the line, he seemed confident it wouldn’t, but happily that seems moot.

 I elected to get the cortisol shot.
 After about two days of phone tag, they scheduled me for an appointment about two weeks out, time to be determined the day before.
-Everything was arranged, until I got a call back: the equipment my doctor would need to do my procedure — a precision x-ray machine so that he could be sure to put the needle in the right place — was only located at the Annapolis office half an hour from my house, not the Pasadena office 10 minutes from my house.
+Everything was arranged, until I got a call back: the equipment my doctor would need to do my procedure — a precision x-ray machine so that he could be sure to put the needle in the right place — was only located at the office half an hour from my house, not the office 10 minutes from my house.
 My husband would need to take off work to drive me there and back.

-I woke up this morning, and other than some lingering aches in my back and abdominals, from all of the pressure they’ve been under for so long to help support my body when my adductors and stabilizers couldn’t, I feel better that I have since I got pregnant two years ago.
+I woke up this morning, and other than some lingering aches in my back and abdominals, from all the pressure they’ve been under for so long to help support my body when my adductors and stabilizers couldn’t, I feel better than I have since I got pregnant two years ago.